Skip to main content

 RenderTypes for Relations

-While references are defined as part of a configuration / view and already part of a retrieved entity, relations must be explicitly requested (by the caller) and resolved against the database.
+While references are defined as part of a configuration / view and already part of a retrieved entity, relations must be explicitly requested (see Relations) and resolved against the database.

 When and where relations are rendered determines the amount of database queries required as well as the memory pressure caused.